jonlpersson/ed-latimore/site/_posts/2016-12-07-6-reasons-to-be-grateful-and-thankful.md

 {% twitter https://twitter.com/EdLatimore/status/1281648925401899008 %}

 I can hear the objections.
 “What if there is nothing good in my life?
-My life is terrible and everything is painful to look at\!
+My life is terrible and everything is painful to look at!
 How can this gratitude practice work for me if my life is miserable?”

 **Gratitude works for everyone.
 [The problem is that you're being selfish](/unhappiness/).**